-Are you on Facebook?
-Check out my page where I post daily articles
+If you are on Facebook, Check out my page where I post articles

 and inspiration for writers.